MetaAstronaut/vadim-group-website-v2/src/content/pages/faq.md

 Yes!
 Photos are extremely helpful for understanding the scope and providing accurate estimates.

-You can send photos via email (info@thevadimgroup.com) or WhatsApp.
+You can send photos via email (info@vadimgroup.com) or Facebook Messenger.

 ---